mongodb/specifications/source/auth/auth.rst

     MUST be "MONGODB-OIDC"

 mechanism_properties
-    DEVICE_NAME
+    PROVIDER_NAME
-        Drivers MUST allow the user to specify a name for the device workflow that is one of "aws", "azure", or "gcp".
+        Drivers MUST allow the user to specify a name for using a service to obtain credentials that is one of "aws", "azure", or "gcp".
     REQUEST_TOKEN_CALLBACK
         Drivers MUST allow the user to specify a callback of the form "onOIDCRequestToken" (defined below), if the driver supports